psiri/nixos-config/README.md

 4. You are now ready to deploy your secrets to your machine.
    1. For _each_ secret the host requires, you will need a corresponding secret declaration in the form of `sops.secrets."SECRET-NAME" = { };`
       * [Example:](./hosts/fw16-nix/default.nix#L58) ```sops.secrets."hello_world" = { }; # Example secret.
 Will be mounted at /run/secrets/hello_world```
    2. If specifying secrets for users, the special flag `neededForUsers = true;` must be set on the corresponding secret.
+This will cause the secret to be mounted at `/run/secrets-for-users` such that it can be utilized during initial user creation.
       * Example can be seen in [./hosts/fw16-nix/default.nix line 57](./hosts/fw16-nix/default.nix#L57):
          * ```sops.secrets.user_password_hashed.neededForUsers = true;```

 ## Credits

-Although I have finally taken the full Nix plunge (converting all my systems over to NixOs), I am still *very* new and tweaking my config daily.
+Although I have finally taken the full Nix plunge (converting all my systems over to NixOs), I am still new and tweaking my config daily.
 Along the way I took inspiration (and referenced code) from the following resources:

 * [Misterio77](https://github.com/Misterio77/nix-starter-configs) - Fantastic resource for starting out with Nixos flakes.
 Well documented with many helpful inline-comments.
 * [kye](https://codeberg.org/kye/nixos) - Absolutely beautiful Hyprland config with an intuitive, modular repo layout that can easily be adapted to your needs.